 Highlights of Our Facilities

+High-fidelity training environments include an emergency department room, an intensive care room, and a labor and delivery room.
 These rooms are large enough to run multiple patient scenarios, and have direct observation control rooms equipped with one-way mirrors.
-They can also accommodate additional mobile equipment such as crash cards, fluid infusers, intubation scopes, and more.
+They can also accommodate additional mobile equipment such as crash carts, fluid infusers, intubation scopes, and more.

 Robotic operating room suite

-The robotic operating room suite includes a da Vinci surgical robot and control console, as well as a multi-screen surgical display.
-The room is also equipped with cameras and recording capabilities.
+The robotic operating room suite includes a da Vinci surgical robot and control console, as well as a multiscreen surgical display.
+The room also is equipped with cameras and recording capabilities.

 Operating room suite

 The operating room suite is set up as a true OR.
-From overhead displays to patient set-up, learners are immersed in the OR environment from the moment they step in the door.
+From overhead displays to patient arrangement, learners are immersed in the OR environment from the moment they step in the door.
 Simulation is operated from an adjacent control room with direct view through a one-way mirror.